BOOKS AND PEOPLE EXHIBITION

 SEP.
 21 – NOV.
 2, 2019 – HISTORIC BUILDING

-To kick off our 800th anniversary celebrations, the historical medical library displayed its most precious works in a special exhibition entitled: "Books and Men: The Birth of the Montpellier School of Medicine Library."
+To kick off our 800th-anniversary celebrations, the Historical Medical Library showcased its most precious volumes in a special exhibition titled “Books and People: The Birth of the Montpellier School of Medicine Library.”
 The exhibition took place in the Tekné Makré rooms of the Historic Building from September 21 to November 9, 2019.

 7